sungsoo/sungsoo.github.io/_posts/2021-10-01-geometric-deep-learning.md

 ## Abstract

-"Symmetry, as wide or as narrow as you may define its meaning, is one idea by which man through the ages has tried to comprehend and create order, beauty, and perfection.”
+"Symmetry, as wide or as narrow as you may define its meaning, is one idea by which man through the ages has tried to comprehend and create order, beauty, and perfection."
 This poetic definition comes from the great mathematician Hermann Weyl, credited with laying the foundation of our modern theory of the universe.
 Another great physicist, Philip Anderson, said that "it is only slightly overstating the case to say that physics is the study of symmetry."

 In mathematics, symmetry was crucial in the foundation of geometry as we know it in the 19th century.
 Now it could have a similar impact on another emerging field.
 Deep Learning success in recent decades is significant – from revolutionising data science to landmark achievements in computer vision, board games, and protein folding.
 At the same time, a lack of unifying principles makes it is difficult to understand the relations between different neural network architectures resulting in the reinvention and re-branding of the same concepts.